AhmedsZamzam/getting-started-flink-cc/README.md

 prefix = "kevin"
 ```

-In `demo-infrastructure` run the following commands to set up the whole demo environment
+In `demo-infrastructure` directory run the following commands in terminal to set up the whole demo environment

 ```bash
 terraform init